Burglary Defense Attorney in Phoenix, AZ

 Class 6 felony for possession of burglary tools carries a maximum punishment of 2 years in prison, 3 years of supervised probation, and a $150,000 fine and surcharges.

 In addition to the penalties above, you will also be subject to social consequences.
-A felony conviction means that you could also lose your job, be turned down for a job, professional licenses and certifications can be suspended or revoked.
-You'll lose your right to vote and your Second Amendment right to own and possess a firearm.
+A felony conviction on a burglary charge means that you could also lose your job, be turned down for a job, professional licenses and certifications can be suspended or revoked.
+You'll lose your right to vote and your Second Amendment right to own and possess a firearm will be revoked.

 Should I get a Public Defender for free?